-- 12.5.2.4 To track other OTB ratings for each Spring National Scholastic Tournament, the US Chess Scholastic Council shall appoint one person as the OTB Database (OTB DB) Lead for each tournament.
-The OTB DB Lead's primary responsibilities are to: - 1) Assist the US Chess Office, Director of Events, and Chief TD in tracking information on registered players who have disclosed their other OTB rating(s) - 2) Research other common OTB rating systems to identify players who may have ratings in those systems - 3) Notify the TRG members upon learning of players who have other OTB ratings - 4) Provide recommendations to the TRG on how to handle each player's case - 12.5.2.5 The database created by the OTB DB Lead will be used by the Tournament Staff (Chief TD and Back Room Chief) to ensure each player's rating is correctly listed in the pairings program for purposes of section eligibility, pairings, and prizes.
-For each other OTB system (e.g., NWSRS, FIDE) the OTB DB Lead shall create, where feasible, a product similar to the US Chess Rating Supplement used for the tournament.
-(See footnote). - 12.5.2.6 Players who enter an Under or Unrated section, and do not disclose that they have another OTB rating, shall have their status in the event reviewed in accordance with US Chess Rules and the procedures outlined in Section 12.5.
-This review can result in a broad array of actions that include, but are not limited to, no negative action being taken because the non-disclosure was truly an oversight; adjusting the player's rating within their current section; adjusting the player's rating and moving the player to an appropriate section of the tournament with or without any Byes or points; loss of team points; lack of eligibility for certain awards; or, expulsion from the tournament. - 12.5.2.7 To assure fair play, US Chess shall review the ratings and rating histories for the previous 12 months of all players entering all any National Scholastic events run by US Chess.
-The authority to adjust a player's rating, or to move a player to a higher section, resides with the Ratings Tournament Review Group described in Section 12.5.2.2 above.
-See also Section 12.3 (Section Eligibility). - 12.5.2.8 In those instances when a player's US Chess rating, or adjusted rating based on another OTB system, makes the player ineligible for the section s/he has entered, the US Chess Office will notify the player, parent, or coach (e.g., the person who sent in the entry) by email or phone within two calendar weeks from the day the entry was received in complete form.
+- 4.6.2.6 Players who enter an Under or Unrated section, and do not disclose that they have another OTB rating, shall have their status in the event reviewed in accordance with US Chess Rules and the procedures outlined in Section 4.6.
+This review can result in a broad array of actions that include, but are not limited to, no negative action being taken because the non-disclosure was truly an oversight; adjusting the player's rating within their current section; adjusting the player's rating and moving the player to an appropriate section of the tournament with or without any Byes or points; loss of team points; lack of eligibility for certain awards; or, expulsion from the tournament. - 4.6.2.7 To ensure fair play, US Chess shall review the ratings and rating histories for the previous 12 months of all players entering any National Scholastic events run by US Chess.
+The authority to adjust a player's rating, or to move a player to a higher section, resides with the Tournament Review Group described in Section 4.6.2.2 above.
+See also Section 4.3 (Section Eligibility). - 4.6.2.8 In those instances when a player's US Chess rating, or adjusted rating (based on another OTB system), makes the player ineligible for the section s/he has entered, the US Chess Office will notify the player, parent, or coach (e.g., the person who sent in the entry) by email or phone within two calendar weeks from the day the entry was received in complete form.
 Entries received in the last two weeks before the tournament will be reviewed as rapidly as possible.
 Notification will summarize the issue and include recommendations on what section(s) the player is eligible to compete in.
 Players who wait to enter the tournament the week it begins may not learn about their section eligibility issues until they arrive at the tournament site.

-12.6 Definition of an Unrated Player.
+4.7 Definition of an Unrated Player.

-An unrated player is a player who has no rating published in the US Chess Rating Supplement used for the tournament.
-In accordance with Section 12.5 and US Chess rule 28D, a player who has an OTB rating in another recognized rating system as described in Section 12.5 above probably will not be considered unrated for the purpose of prizes and sectioning, even if the player has no US Chess rating.
-Accordingly, the Unrated Section in a US Chess National Scholastic Event is only for players who have no rating.
+An unrated player is a tournament participant who has no rating published in the US Chess Rating Supplement being used for the tournament.
+In accordance with Section 4.6 and US Chess rule 28D, a player who has an OTB rating in another recognized rating system as described in Section 4.6 above probably will not be considered unrated for the purpose of prizes and sectioning, even when that same player has no US Chess rating.
+Accordingly, the Unrated Section in a US Chess National Scholastic Event is only for players who have no rating, as defined through this process of reviewing ratings in other systems.

-13 TEAM REQUIREMENTS FOR NATIONAL SCHOLASTIC EVENTS
+5 TEAM REQUIREMENTS FOR NATIONAL SCHOLASTIC EVENTS

-13.1 Individual Tournament, Team Scoring
+5.1 Individual Tournament, Team Scoring

 National Scholastic Events are individual Swiss System tournaments with team scoring.
-A student who does not qualify to represent a team under Sections 13.2, 13.3, or 13.4 can compete only as an individual.
+A student who does not qualify to represent a team under Sections 5.2, 5.3, or 5.4 can only compete as an individual.

-13.2 Team Composition
+5.2 Team Composition